Thanks so much for thinking about serving our City.

-Newton residents participate in local government as members of more than 80 Boards, Commissions, Committees and Advisory Councils serving the City of Newton.
+Newton residents participate in our local government as members of more than 80 Boards, Commissions, Committees and Advisory Councils.
 Such broad citizen involvement helps our government remain open and responsive to the people of Newton.
 Residents play a critical role in the work required to address a wide variety of needs in the City.

 Appointments to the City's Boards, Commissions, and Committees are made by the Mayor, the City Council and the School Committee, and sometimes special entities such as local non-profit organizations or the State of Massachusetts.

 Who can apply to be a member of a board or commission?

 Any resident of the City of Newton can apply for consideration.
 Some boards or commissions may require certain types of expertise from candidates, but most do not have any specific educational or vocational requirements.

 How do I apply for a board or commission?

 Alternately candidates may send a completed application, statement of interest and resume to: